AZAFAP Events & ActivitiesFamily Support Services

 Kinship and adoptive parents will also find the need to develop their skills for parenting their children as they grow into the different developmental stages.

-It is important for parents to have a safe environment to share with one another the successes and challenges that they face in their home when parenting children from foster care.
-Parent facilitators are utilized to suggest a topic from a video created for AZAFAP as an introduction to the topic, or to engage in a needed conversation between the members of the group.
-A weekly chat is hosted currently online so parents can connect after kids are in bed and be with other adults!
+It is important for parents to have a safe environment to share with one another the successes and challenges that they face in their home when parenting children impacted by trauma and foster care.
+Weekly Chats are hosted by facilitators online so parents can connect with other caregivers while the kids are in school or after kids are in bed!

 Advanced Training Series